- 6G is the sixth-generation wireless technology for digital cellular networks.

 6G will have major impacts in various fields, such as:

-Augmented/Virtual Reality: Just like video applications saturated 4G networks, the proliferation of AR and VR apps will deplete the 5G spectrum and require networks with capacity over 1 Tbps, instead of just 20 Gbps target defined for 5G.
+Augmented/Virtual Reality: Just like video applications saturated 4G networks, the proliferation of AR and VR apps will deplete the 5G spectrum and require networks with a capacity over 1 Tbps, instead of just 20 Gbps target defined for 5G.
 The low (micro-level) latency of 6G will enable real-time user interaction in immersive surroundings.

 Holographic Telepresence: A 3D holographic display with full parallax, colors, and 30 fps would require a data rate of over 4 Tbps and a latency of sub-ms. 6G will be able to fulfill such requirements: the networks will have enough bandwidth to transfer all the five human senses in digital form to provide an immersive remote experience.